RossTheDev/DoToday/README.md

 ## Status + Roadmap
-Version: 0.12 (Mostly completed builds only small new polishes and minor features to come ahead.)
+Version: 0.12 (Mostly completed build.
+Only small new polishes and minor features to come ahead.)

 Features to come:
 - Workflow features and other assorted tools